dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah so so it's a fertile you know it provides the fertile ground to get the ball rolling at least you know
+yes so it's a fertile you know it provides the fertile ground to get the ball rolling at least you know